kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. All appendiceal carcinoids are associated with carcinoid syndrome - F
 	E. The overall 5-year survival rate for carcinoid tumours is less than 20%

-#### Answer: A. The appendix is the most common site of gut carcinoid tumours - ?
+#### Answer: A. The appendix is the most common site of gut carcinoid tumours - TRUE

+Carcinoid tumour is derived from resident endocrine cells, with the gastrointestinal tract and lung as the predominant sites of occurrence.
+The peak incidence of these neoplasms is in the sixth decade, but they may appear at any age.
+They comprise less than 2% of colorectal malignancies but almost half of small intestinal malignant tumours.
+The appendix is the most common site of gut carcinoid tumours, followed by the small intestine (primarily ileum), rectum, stomach and colon.
+However, the rectal tumours may represent up to half of tumours that come to clinical attention.
+Those that arise in the stomach and ileum are frequently multicentric, but the remainder tend to be solitary lesions.
+In the appendix they appear as bulbous swellings of the tip, which frequently obliterate the lumen.
+Elsewhere in the gut, they appear as intramural or submucosal masses that create small, polypoid or plateau-like elevations rarely >3cm in diameter.

+Gastrointestinal carcinoids only rarely produce local symptoms, which are caused by angulation or obstruction of the small intestine.
+Many (especially rectal and appendiceal) are asymptomatic and found incidentally.
+Appendiceal and rectal carcinoids infrequently metastasise, even though they may show extensive local spread.
+By contrast, 90% of ileal, gastric and colonic carcinoids that have penetrated halfway through the muscle wall have spread to lymph nodes and distant sites such as the liver at the time of diagnosis.
+This is especially true for tumours >2cm in diameter.
+Carcinoid syndrome occurs in about 1% of all patients with carcinoids and in 20% of those with widespread metastases.
+The overall 5-year survival rate for carcinoids (excluding appendiceal) is about 90%.
+Even with small-bowel tumours with hepatic metastases, it is better than 50%.
+However, widespread disease will usually cause death.

 ### Q3.107
-Primary gastrointestinal lymphomas usually arise as sporadic neoplasms but also occur more frequently in certain patient populations.
+_Primary gastrointestinal lymphomas_ usually arise as sporadic neoplasms but also occur more frequently in certain patient populations.
 Which of the following patient populations is _least likely_ to have _primary gastrointestinal lymphomas_?

 	A. Chronic gastritis caused by Helicobacter pylori
     B. Chronic sprue-like syndromes